PGY1 Pharmacy Residency

 Rotations and Experiences

 PGY1 Pharmacy Residents will be exposed to a broad range of experiences and activities intended to build the skills necessary to practice as a clinical pharmacist in an acute care setting.
-Residents are required to complete an orientation month, along with 7 month-long rotations.
-The remaining months will consist of a research project month and 3 month-long elective rotations.
+Residents are required to complete at least one rotation in each of the following areas:

 - Ambulatory Care